The Newkind Philosophy

 What is Newkind Festival all about?

 We genuinely want to start a revolution, but not an anti-establishmentarian one, rather a pro-individual initiative one.
-A revolution that places responsibility on the individual and places the focus on how WE want to change, rather than how we want others to change.
-We recognise that in order for a revolution to be real, tangible and lasting we need revolutionary individuals who place the onus of change upon themselves.
+A revolution that places responsibility on the individual and places the focus on how WE want to change, and what WE have to offer, rather than how we want the world to change.
+We recognise that in order for social change to be real, tangible and lasting we need revolutionary individuals who place the onus of change upon themselves.
+Brave and courageous people who can speak up when required, activists who can channel their immense empathy into glorious art, vegans who can speak calmly and eloquently about their reasons, environmentalists who embody the principles they stand for, entrepreneurs who seek positive change over profit margins; this is Newkind.

 Is it a Festival or is it a Movement?

-The event is hosted like a festival, but think of that as just the annual convention of a social change movement.
+The event is hosted like a festival, but think of it as just the annual convention of a social change movement.
 Newkind is a movement in that we espouse a way of life and a certain attitude that in turn allows for a sense of cohesion and clarity.
 Festivals and conferences are events that facilitate certain experiences, but the choreography begins and ends with the event.
 Social movements are in essence the gaining of momentum towards a certain goal or accomplishment due to a common point of solidarity.
 What we are doing with this particular movement is that we are broadening our point of solidarity by recognising that all social ills and global concerns are actually inextricably interconnected; there is no separation.
-This approach or understanding allows for two things.
-Firstly the inclusive and all-encompassing nature of the movement generates a sense of unity amongst seemingly separate movements.
-And secondly, this allows for a broader range of skill sets, and knowledge bases, whereby academics, environmentalists, personal health and well-being experts, human rights activists and permaculture enthusiasts can skill share and co-vision new solutions that would not have otherwise been arrived at.
-That is why we call Newkind a movement.

 The statement ‘We Are Newkind’ is a declaration of solidarity with humanity.
-It removes all preconceptions of division and separateness in one fell swoop.
-It says, we have no enemy, we have no adversary, and we have no desire but for the safety and security of any individual who we are in the presence of, or share this planet with.
+It removes all preconceptions of division and separateness.
+It says, we have no enemy, we have no adversary, and we have no desire but for the safety and security of any individual with whom we share this planet.
 We Are Newkind says that we will not stand idly by while there remains conflict, economic disparity, domestic violence or environmental abuse and neglect.
-We Are Newkind says, we are woke af and will not be silenced.
+We Are Newkind says, we are aware of dissonance, disparity and injustice and will no longer remain silent.
 It says we will take responsibility AND we will take action.
-It says that we here to commit ourselves to service in whatever way is required of us in each and every day.
+It says that we are here to commit ourselves to service in whatever way is required of us each and every day.

-We are Newkind refers to a new iteration or what a human being can be.
-It is a letting go of the patriarchal term, mankind, and all that has been carried out the in the name of race, class, culture and creed.
-Newkind refers to the post-human entity that recognises the unity that connects all of the diversity that exists.
-We Are Newkind, is a banner for all people to stand behind as they declare how they are enacting the change they wish to see in the world.
+We Are Newkind refers to a new iteration of what a human being can be.
+It is a letting go of the patriarchal term, mankind, and all that has been carried out the in the name of race, class, religion, culture and creed.
+Newkind refers to the post-human entity that recognises the unity that connects all life.
+We Are Newkind, is a banner for all to stand with as they enact the change they wish to see in the world.

-Newkind Festival is as much a social change movement as it is a festival, and as such the guidelines and principles of the experience extend far beyond the required industry legislation, or even that which is reasonably expected from festival goers.
+Newkind Festival is at its core a social change movement and as such the guidelines and principles of the experience extend far beyond the required industry legislation, or even that which is reasonably expected from festival goers.

 The Newkind philosophy is one of ‘relentless effort towards the betterment of the world through service.’
 It asks for the ‘utmost integrity and commitment to upholding humanitarian ideals,’ with 'fearless dedication to speaking and living truthfully.'